DUI’s Impact on Career Explained

-Simply put, any job requiring a security clearance might be hard to get if you have a DUI on your record.
+Any job requiring a security clearance might be hard to get if you have a DUI.

 Nevertheless, several jobs tend to ignore offenses like DUI and might be willing to give the applicant a chance based on their skill and qualification.

 There are numerous ways to get a job, even with a DUI conviction.
-You can search for more flexible jobs in such cases or hire a legal expert who can help you find an employment opportunity that does not pay much attention to offenses like DUI.
+You can search for more flexible jobs in such cases or hire a legal expert to help you find an employment opportunity that does not pay much attention to offenses like DUI.

 Do I need to disclose DUI offense(s) while applying for a job?